-As long as you are confident about the source (for example you are sure it's from the developer’s real website, which has not been hacked to display a fake cryptographic hash), then checking its hash value provides a fair degree of coincidence that the software you have downloaded is the software its developer intended for you to download.
+As long as you are confident about the source (for example you are sure it's from the developer’s real website, which has not been hacked to display a fake cryptographic hash), then checking its hash value provides a fair degree of confidence that the software you have downloaded is the software its developer intended for you to download.

 If neither a digital signature nor a checksum is available for open source software, then do not install or run it.

 How to hash check

 The basic process is as follows:

 - Make a note of the hash number published by the developer